rvannostrand/twowebsite/content/post/PlanetCode/index.markdown

 weight: 2
 ---

-The follow code can be copied into R and ran as the function "PlanetToNDVI".
+The following code can be copied into R and ran as the function "PlanetToNDVI".
 You can change the band math and function name to produce any index you wish, or a single band.
 The output is a data frame representing administrative boundaries and a column containing the average index values from Planet Labs data.
 Note that this requires 2 files in your root directory: 1.)
 1 or many Planet labs products and a shapefile representing some sort of administrative boundary (Parcels, Census Blocks, Counties etc.).